-“Bear with each other and forgive whatever grievances you may have against one another.
-Forgive as the Lord forgave you.” - Colossians 3:13
+“Bear with each other and forgive one another if any of you has a grievance against someone.
+Forgive as the Lord forgave you.”
+(Col. 3:13)

-“Get rid of all bitterness, rage, anger, brawling and slander, along with every form of malice.
-Be kind and compassionate to one another forgiving each other just as in Christ God forgave you.” - Ephesians 4:31-32
+“Get rid of all bitterness, rage and anger, brawling and slander, along with every form of malice.
+Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.”
+(Eph.
+4:31–32)

-“For if you forgive men when they sin against you, your heavenly Father will also forgive you.
-But if you do not forgive men their sins, you Father will not forgive your sins.” - Matt.
-6:14
+“For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
+But if you do not forgive others their sins, you Father will not forgive your sins.”
+(Matt.
+6:14–15)

 While forgiveness is a command and the only way to stop the sin cycle, it is also not a natural response when we have been hurt.
-What comes naturally is a self-centered reaction of some form of attack or withdrawal or revenge that keeps the sin cycle going.
+What comes naturally is a self-centered reaction—some form of attack or withdrawal or revenge that keeps the sin cycle going.
 Therefore, to forgive requires something supernatural.
 Oswald Chambers said it well,

-“For we do not have a high priest who is unable to sympathize with our weaknesses, but we have one who has been tempted in every way, just as we are - yet without sin.
-Let us then approach the throne of grace with confidence, so that we may receive mercy and grace to help in our time of need.”
+“For we do not have a high priest who is unable to empathize with our weaknesses, but we have one who has been tempted in every way, just as we are—yet he did not sin.
+Let us then approach God's throne of grace with confidence, so that we may receive mercy and find grace to help us in our time of need.”

 One of the most key things we need to be a good forgiver is humility.
 As we come to Jesus in humility, aware first of our own sin against him and against others we will receive his mercy and then his grace to forgive others.
 Pride will always keep us in a state of being unforgiven and unforgiving.
 Pride, the fuel of the sin cycle, demands and justifies a self-centered response when we are hurt.
 Therefore, choosing to humble ourselves before God is essential to finding the grace we need to forgive.

-“God opposes the proud, but gives grace to the humble.”
-I Peter 5:5
+“God opposes the proud but gives grace to the humble.”
+(1 Peter 5:5 ESV)